 GE will not acquire ownership of any SP Pre-existing Intellectual Property.
 SP shall not incorporate any SP Pre-existing Intellectual Property into the Deliverables without the prior written consent of GE and without specifically disclosing it in the applicable SOW.
-SP hereby grants to GE, a non-exclusive, irrevocable, transferable, royalty-free, worldwide license to use, modify and prepare derivative works of any SP Pre-existing Intellectual Property (including the right to sublicense or assign) to the extent that such license is required to enable GE to make use of the Services under the relevant SOW and s o long as such S P Pre-existing Intellectual Property remains embedded in the Deliverables and is not exploited commercially independent of the Deliverables.
-To the extent any portion of the SP Pre-existing Intellectual Property is not SP's original work, SP hereby represents and warrants that SP has obtained permission from the original owner of such third party content, and that SP has the right to grant to GE such non-exclusive license in and to such third party content.
+SP hereby grants to GE, a non-exclusive, irrevocable, transferable, royalty-free, worldwide license to use, modify and prepare derivative works of any SP Pre-existing Intellectual Property (including the right to sublicense or assign) to the extent that such license is required to enable GE to make use of the Services under the relevant SOW and so long as such SP Pre-existing Intellectual Property remains embedded in the Deliverables and is not exploited commercially independent of the Deliverables.
+To the extent any portion of the SP Pre-existing Intellectual Property is not SP's original work, SP hereby represents and warrants that SP has obtained permission from the original owner of such third party content to use all or a portion of such third party content, and that SP has the right to grant to GE such non-exclusive license in and to such third party content.